dashimanshu/AboutMe/README.md

 ### Key Projects Handled:

-**Title:			Clearing Trade Correction (.NET, C#, WCF,MSBI, MVVM, SharePoint On-Premises)**
-Client:		Ameriprise Financial (Clearing)
-Role:		Team Lead – Clearing operations
-Description: 		Clearing Trade Corraction system is built on SpiderWeb SharePoint platform.
-It provides facility to do all possible trade errors and reconcile.
-It is able to provide audit trail for IT control and follow all norms promoted by FINRA and SEC.
-Key Result Areas:
-- 	Platform owner, responsible to manage, maintain and approve access/termination requests for this platform.
-- 	Responsible to deliver custom and OOB application on this platform.
-Responsible to maintain SoD and IT controls.

 **Title:			SpiderWeb (.NET, C#, WCF,MSBI, SharePoint On-Premises)**
 Client:		Ameriprise Financial (Clearing)
 Role:		Team Lead – Clearing operations